-If you’re a parent and planning a Walt Disney World vacation with your toddler, this is the post for you.
+If you’re a planning a Walt Disney World vacation with your favorite toddler, this is the post for you.
 I’m a been there, done that mom when it comes to Disney with kids at all ages, but taking toddlers to Disney World is our favorite.
 It will be your favorite too, if you follow these tips, that is!
-Here are my six tips for traveling to Disney World with Toddlers (and a bonus tip before you go!)
+Here are my six tips for traveling to Disney World with Toddlers (and a bonus tip before you go!).

 This post is going to give you some tips to traveling to Disney World with toddlers as learned when we visited with our then 3-year-old, Lucy.

 Don’t do it.